Skip to content

-A limited liability company is an attractive business structure for business owners and directors as the company is a separate legal entity from its shareholders and directors.
-This structure provides shareholders and directors with protection over their personal assets because if someone sues the company, they sue the company as a legal entity and not the directors or shareholders.
-However, there are some occasions where directors and shareholders can be held personally liable for the debts of the company during insolvency.
-Shareholders, on the other hand, will usually only be liable up to the value of any amount unpaid on the shares they hold, which is usually zero.
+A limited liability company is an attractive business structure for business owners and directors as it protects shareholders and directors over their personal assets.
+Generally, the company’s debts are the company’s.
+If the company is sued, they sue the company as a legal entity and not the directors or shareholders in their personal capacities.
+A director is not sued in their personal capacity, and a shareholder’s shareholding entity is not sued in that capacity.
+However, there are some occasions where directors and shareholders can be personally liable for the debts of the company during insolvency.
+Generally, shareholders of a private company limited by shares will only be liable up to the value of any amount unpaid on the shares they hold.
+If the shareholder has fully paid the amount they agreed to pay for their shares, this liability is usually zero.
 This article will explain what insolvency is and what liabilities shareholders and directors may have during this time.

 What is Insolvency?

-Solvency is defined as a company’s ability to pay its debts as and when they fall due.
-A company which is unable to pay its debts as they fall due is insolvent.
-As a director, it is important to stay informed about your business’ operations at all times and monitor your company’s solvency.
+Solvency is a company’s ability to pay its debts as and when they fall due.
+A company that is unable to pay its debts as and when they fall due is insolvent.
+As a director, it is important to stay informed about your business operations at all times and monitor your company’s solvency.

 A few warning signs that your company is or is soon to be insolvent include when your company is: